 If you continue reading, I share my detailed 2-day itinerary for Iguazu Falls and specific things to see and do for 2 days at the waterfalls.

 Iguazu Falls: Argentina or Brazil?

-One part of the waterfalls are on the Argentinian side, the other on the Brazilian side.
+One part of the waterfalls is on the Argentinian side, the other on the Brazilian side.
 Which side to choose?
 Where to base yourself if you wish to visit both sides and can you even visit both sides in one day?